Updated: Jan 11

 Ashwagandha is a plant.
-The root and berry are used to make medicine.
+The root and berry have been used to help people maintain health.
 Its reputation in the Himalayas is thousands of years long.

-Below is a collection of some of the traits of Ashwaganda and what it is reputed to do.
+Below is a collection of some of the traits of Ashwagandha and its ancient reputation.

 Ashwagandha is also used as an “adaptogen” to help the body cope with daily stress, and as a general tonic.

-Some people also use ashwagandha for improving thinking ability, decreasing pain and swelling (inflammation), and preventing the effects of aging.
-It is also used for fertility problems in men and women and also to increase sexual desire.
+Some people have also been reputed to use ashwagandha for improving thinking ability, decreasing pain and swelling (inflammation), and preventing the effects of aging.
+It has also been used for fertility problems in men and women and also to increase sexual desire.

-Ashwagandha is an adaptogenic herb that’s popular in Ayurvedic medicine and has been used for more than 2,500 years.
-It’s actually the most commonly used and extensively researched adaptogen herb.
+Ashwagandha is an adaptogenic herb that’s popular in Ayurvedic literature and has been used for more than 2,500 years.
+It’s reportedly the most commonly used and extensively researched adaptogen herb.
 It’s valued for its thyroid modulating, neuroprotective, anti-anxiety, antidepressant and anti-inflammatory properties, which are just some of the many ashwagandha benefits.